-When it comes to the various emergency laws imposed in many countries of the Neighbourhood South region during the current health crisis, it is clearly visible how some governments systematically violate fundamental rights under the pretext of protecting their population against the pandemic.
+Participants first discussed the various emergency laws imposed in many countries of the Neighbourhood South region.
+In this context, it is clearly visible how some governments systematically violate fundamental rights under the pretext of protecting their population against the pandemic.
 In Egypt, Algeria and Morocco public freedoms have been restricted while the freedom of expression is being violated.
 The authorities' general response to the health crisis was not based on respect of human rights.
 Furthermore, in Israel and Palestine the situation deteriorated in terms of rights and freedoms.
 Some States' response did not at all take into consideration the impact of the crisis on the situation of human rights and fundamental freedoms.
 It rather left a void which was filled by the civil society itself.
 The latter found itself in a situation where it had to replace State authorities since basic rights like right to food and housing had to be ensured.
 Many public health systems in the NS region have collapsed and have not been able to respond to the crisis.
 Individual security, including health security, was therefore at stake.
 It is important to note that State security is not the only dimension which is of importance when discussing security issues and aspects.
 The security approach which has been chosen so far should therefore shift to a concept of citizen and social security.
-States have an obligation to ensure the social security of all of their citizens.
+States have an obligation to ensure social security for all of their citizens.

-With regards to the fight against violent extremism, it is important to note that not only the external but also the internal sources of violent extremism have been exacerbated by the current pandemic.
+During the following session of the webinar, the discussion moved on to the topic of violent extremism.
+In this regard, it is important to note that not only the external but also the internal sources of violent extremisms have been exacerbated by the current pandemic.
 However, these sources are multidimensional and we should therefore not ignore the fact that authoritarian regime's repression under the pretext of the fight against terrorism can be considered one of them.
 One major problem with regards to violent extremism in the NS region is the fact that there are not serious attempts being undertaken to deal with the immediate reasons as well as the root causes of it.
 Terrorist organisations are portraying this crisis as a "divine punishment".
 The current uncertainty constitutes a fertile environment for violent extremism which can then operate very easily.
 Once the State did not respond in an adequate and timely manner, these organisations used the opportunity to fill the void.
 COVID-19 will without any doubt complicate even more the struggle against violent extremism.
 The health crisis constitutes a convenient opportunity to extremist organizations in the NS region since inequalities will increase and repression and corruption will continue.
-The www.majalat.org pandemic will most likely worsen the structural roots of extremism and violence which are, among others, ongoing conflicts, bad governance, inequalities and socio-political injustices, repression, and corruption.
+The pandemic will most likely worsen the structural roots of extremism and violence which are, among others, ongoing conflicts, bad governance, inequalities and socio-political injustices, repression, and corruption.
 These regional weaknesses could be transposed to European societies which are themselves highly fragile under the current circumstances.
 In order to counter radicalization, security policies are not enough.
 There has to be more than a security response in order to counter violent extremism.